What is self-directed learning, and how can it transform workplace learning?

 "Adults need to be involved in the planning and evaluation of their instruction."

-This principle recognises that adults can identify their own learning needs.
-However, in a workplace setting, they can’t do this without support.
-It's the responsibility of Learning and Development departments to create a learning environment that not only acknowledges this capacity but also equips employees with high-quality tools and resources that are easily accessible.
+However, in a workplace setting, people can’t do this without consistent learning support.
+It's the responsibility of Learning and Development departments to create a learning environment that not only acknowledges this capacity but also equips employees with high-quality tools and resources to create a positive self-directed learning environment.

 One of the top three reasons to spend more time learning in 2024, according to the LinkedIn Workplace Learning Report, is “if it is personalised for my interests and career goals.”
 This shows just how beneficial learning can be if it is tailored to each individual.